pmret/papermario/README.md

 If you use Visual Studio Code, you can use _Run Test Task_ to run `diff.py` and show you errors and warnings from the compiler inline.
 You might want to attach _Run Test Task_ to a keybinding, as you'll be using it often.

+Once you've matched a function, delete its assembly file.
+Run `./coverage.py --delete-matched` to do this automatically.

 ## FAQ

 * If you received the following error when running  `make`: